Elye Falkovitsh: Later life

-Falkovitsh volunteered to join the Red Army and worked as a medical orderly during World War II, saving the lives of 88 wounded people in one battle and thus receiving the Order of Lenin.
-After the war, Falkovitsh was editor in chief of the Moscow Yiddish Publishing House Emes until it was liquidated in 1948.
-Starting from 1961, Falkovitsh helped shape a revised Yiddish orthography.
+Falkovitsh volunteered to join the Red Army and worked as an orderly during World War II, saving the lives of 88 wounded people in one battle and thus receiving the Order of Lenin.
+After the war, Falkovitsh was editor in chief of the Moscow Yiddish-language publishing house Emes until it was liquidated in 1948.
+Starting from 1961, Falkovitsh helped shape the revised Soviet orthography for Yiddish.

 In addition, Falkovitsh also published two grammatical sketches of Yiddish, one in a monograph on Soviet national languages (1966) and the other (posthumously) as an appendix to a Russian-Yiddish dictionary (1984).
 Falkovitsh died in 1979 at age 80 or 81.